MustardOS/mustardos.github.io/release/progress/goose.md

 * Modified frontend paths to new internal structure
 * Modified general settings to live update brightness and volume options
 * Modified keepalive to disable idle network disconnect
+* Modified label elements to use formatted strings
 * Modified low power script to use device specific LED scripts
 * Modified `muxfrontend` to be modular
 * Modified network module loading to be separate functions